ottmartens/file-allocation/README.md

-Graphic visualisation of 4 ram allocating algorithms
+Graphic visualisation of file allocation